-Code Description level 3 test The module can be initialised to comply with FIPS 140-1 level 3 roles and services and key management by setting the fIPS_level3_compliance flag.
+Code Description level 3 test In order to enforce Level 3 compliance for FIPS 140-1 sections 3, 8 and 11: the unit must be initialised with the FIPS_level3_compliance flag set.
 If this flag is set: the Generate Key, Generate Key Pair and Import commands require authorisation with a certificate signed by the nCipher Security Officer. the Import command fails if you attempt to import a key of a type that can be used to Sign or Decrypt messages. the Generate Key, Generate Key Pair, Import and Derive Key operations will not allow you to create an ACL for a secret key that allows the key to be exported in plain text.